 Poetry today is a loose-fit genre; humour is hardly in fashion, theory (not creativity) has secured academic preferment, and there can be a surprising orthodoxy on subject matter.

 But reframing poetry as just another form of communication is a remedy, refreshing, liberating and debunking.
 As Keats wrote spiritedly, ‘I have no trust whatever on Poetry… the marvel to me is how people read so much of it.’

-My poems have been published in The Times Literary Supplement; The Spectator; The London Magazine; Long Poem Magazine; the Rialto; Magma; the Morning Star; Other Poetry; the sHOP and Smiths Knoll amongst others.
+My poems have been published in The Times Literary Supplement; The Spectator; The London Magazine; Long Poem Magazine; the Rialto; Magma; Other Poetry; the sHOP and Smiths Knoll amongst others.
 I was shortlisted for the Alpine Fellowship in 2019 and I’ve been recognised in competitions including the National Poetry Competition; the Arvon; the Bridport; the Troubadour International Poetry Competition; Magma Editors’ Prize; the Fish Poetry Competition and Ware Poets.

 In my other life, I have another identity as, Catherine Reading.
 Here I am co-owner with my husband of an independent consultancy that runs global architectural competitions for cultural, educational, philanthropic and civic projects.